1

 Education and Experience:

-· One year certificate from college or technical school; and,
+• One year certification from college or technical school; and,

 Licenses and Certifications: